ericvaz/paretomovies/README.md

 ## Contributing

-We welcome all contributions!
+I welcome all contributions!
 If you'd like to contribute, feel free to open a pull request.

 ## Questions or Suggestions?

 Feel free to open an issue here or comment on our YouTube channel.
-We appreciate all feedback, questions, and suggestions.
+I appreciate all feedback, questions, and suggestions.

 Remember to Like, Comment, and Subscribe for more coding adventures!
 With Pareto Learner, 20% of the effort leads to 80% of the results! 🚀